Last Updated: February 15, 2018

 Keeping medications cool – For summer travel, keeping items cool can be challenging during international travel and outdoor activities.
 While Epi-Pens (epinepherine, emergency medication for allergic reactions) do not need refrigeration, they should not be in high temperatures.

-Deliver Gifts to the Foreign Destination
+Deliver Gifts for the Preschooler to the Foreign Destination

 If you are providing a gift (like diapers) that will be used or consumed completely at their destination (and is not needed during travel), consider if circumstances allow you to have Amazon ship the items directly to the destination.